tmobile/magentaA11y/_checklist-native/webviews.md

 ### Developer notes
 - A webview is a portion of a webpage, usually html code, incorporated seamlessly into the app’s UI
 - Sometimes a hidden web element is announced
-- An obvious sign that you are in a webview are web-only accessibility announcements such as a “landmark” or a heading level
+- An obvious sign that you are in a webview is web-only accessibility announcements such as a “landmark” or a heading level
 - A common use for web views is if the content changes often
+- Sometimes the container that includes the web view may announce seperately, which is usually ok
 - A “Link” announcement in web views usually navigates the user to a new screen.
 In a native app “link” usually means the action will open a browser on your phone
-- External Blue Tooth keyboard testing can be erratic and inconsistent on web views
+- External Blue Tooth keyboard testing can be erratic and inconsistent on web views, which is a known issue
 - Enlarging text from Accessibility settings does not work on the web view sections of the screen

+### Role
 - **UIKit and SwiftUI**
 - `WKWebView`